Nihazam/UNP_PROJECT_BI_WITH_POWER_BI_FINANCE_DATA/README.md

 # UNP_PROJECT_BI_WITH_POWER_BI_FINANCE_DATA

-Project: Capstone project - Financial Analysis Dashboard with Power BI
+Capstone Project - Financial Analysis Dashboard with Power BI

 Completed this project as part of a Power BI course.